Wednesday, May 25, 2016

 Walking forward, Margaret gained her composure and breathed deep.
 The cadet held onto her arm tighter than the civilian.

-After the introduction, the cadet in a black tuxedo said in a deep voice: “You’re so beautiful.
+After the introduction, the cadet in his white formal uniform said in a deep voice: “You’re so beautiful.
 May I have this dance?”

-Now, the white and gold mask of the cadet covered his entire face, only allowing the viewer to see his eyes and lips.
+Now, the white and gold mask of the cadet covered his entire face, only allowing Margaret to see his eyes and lips.

-“Father, leave me alone,” Margaret said, crying.
-She ran out of the Waldorf Astoria for a taxi, rushing home.
+“Father, leave me alone,” Margaret said, as she started to cry.
+She ran out of the Waldorf Astoria for a taxi and rushed home.

-“I must find out who that man was,” Margaret whispered to herself.
-“What will I say to James?
-How can this be?”
+“I wonder who that man was,” Margaret whispered to herself.
+“What will I say to James?”

 As Margaret rushed into the elevator of her father’s home, she ascended to the penthouse and stumbled for her keys.

-In the hallway, she found James, sitting in a tuxedo on the bench at the front door, holding her music note mask from the Ball.
+In the hallway, she found James, as he sat on the bench at the front door.
+He wore a cadet white formal uniform and held her music note mask from the Ball.
 He also held the white and gold mask of the mysterious cadet that she had danced with during the evening.

 “Where did you get those masks?”
 Margaret said.
 “Why are you all dressed up?
 Wait a minute . . .
 Oh my gosh!”

 “It was me all along, Margaret!”
-James said, throwing his arms around her.
+James said, as he threw his arms around her.
 “I couldn’t let you dance with anyone else.”

 By Christmas next year, Margaret and James were married, and they danced the Waltz in every spare moment.